NalinPlad/webparty/README.md

 Webparty is an experimental website server and editor.
 It monitors changes to the client's HTML and persists their changes on the server.

-Webparty only really works if your browser has strong developer tooling.
+Webparty shines when your browser has strong developer tooling.
 Chrome and Firefox both have great HTML editors built in.
 I would describe webparty as *"what 5th grade me wished `Inspect Page` did"* (namely the changes actually saving).

 It also has support for authentication if you want to share your site publicly.